duquejo/Bootcamp-Project/README.md

 APP_PORT= Express Listening Port

-MONGODB_URL= MongoDB URL, with leading mongodb:// config string.
+MONGODB_URL= "MongoDB URL, with leading mongodb:// config string."
-MONGODB_USER= MongoDB User
+MONGODB_USER= "MongoDB User "
-MONGODB_PASSWORD= MongoDB Password
+MONGODB_PASSWORD= "MongoDB Password"

-UPLOADS_DIR= Public Uploads directory It's recommended to use the default public/uploads value.
+UPLOADS_DIR= "I recommended you to use the default public/uploads value."

 ```
+4. If the `public/uploads` _videos_ and _thumbnails_ directories are not created, please create them :) "I will fix that later".
-4. If you want to run tests, create a new .env file with the name `test.env` name.
+5. If you want to run tests, create a new .env file with the name `test.env` name.
-5. Execute `npm run dev` or `npm run test` for quick development/testing deployment.
+6. Execute `npm run dev` or `npm run test` for quick development/testing deployment.

 ## Notes about *ffmpeg* and *ffprobe*